rossmc7/flask-assistant/docs/source/quick_start.rst

 ============
 1. Sign in to the `API.AI Console`_
 2. Create a new Agent_ named "Hello World" and click save.
+3. Within the newly created Agent, create an Intent.
+3a.
+Under "User Says", enter the trigger word you wish your user to say.
+3b.
+Under "Action", enter the name of your action as defined within your python action decorator,
+    e.g. 'greetings' for the example assistant.
+3c.
+Check the checkbox "Use Webhook"
-3. Click on Fullfillment in the left side menu and enable webhook
+4. Click on Fullfillment in the left side menu and enable webhook
     - Provide the publically available URL to the flask app will receive requests at
     - This can be easily done using `ngrok`_
     - or `Flask-Live-Starter`_
-4. Create an Intent, with the Action set to the same name as defined within your python file

 5. Create a new project in the `Google Developer Console`_